django-extensions/django-extensions/docs/field_extensions.rst

 * *UUIDField* - UUIDField for Django, supports all uuid versions which are natively supported by the uuid python module.

 * *EncryptedCharField* - CharField which transparently encrypts its value as it goes in and out of the database.
 Encryption is handled by `Keyczar <http://www.keyczar.org/>`_.
-To use this field you must have Keyczar installed, have generated a primary encryption key, and have ``settings.KEYS_DIR`` set to the full path of your keys directory.
+To use this field you must have Keyczar installed, have generated a primary encryption key, and have ``settings.ENCRYPTED_FIELD_KEYS_DIR`` set to the full path of your keys directory.

 * *EncryptedTextField* - CharField which transparently encrypts its value as it goes in and out of the database.
 Encryption is handled by `Keyczar <http://www.keyczar.org/>`_.
-To use this field you must have Keyczar installed, have generated a primary encryption key, and have ``settings.KEYS_DIR`` set to the full path of your keys directory.
+To use this field you must have Keyczar installed, have generated a primary encryption key, and have ``settings.ENCRYPTED_FIELD_KEYS_DIR`` set to the full path of your keys directory.